thecouchcoder/portfolio-site/content/blog/bandit-20.md

 This is a fun one.
 Essentially, there is a binary we can run connect to a port and expects that whatever is running their to send back the current level's password.
 If it does, it will send the next level's password.

 So we know that we need to expose a server on an arbitrary port that returns the current level's password.
 Then we simply need to run the binary in the home directory.
 We can accomplish this with `nc`.
-If you look at its man page you can see how to create a simple client server by running
+If you look at its man page you can see how to create a simple client/server by running
 `nc -l 1234`
 and
 `nc -N localhost 1234`